jiyanshgarg/Tableau-Aerofit-Treadmill-Customer-Distribution/README.md

 The interactive dashboard built in Tableau allows stakeholders to explore customer distributions across age, gender, education, income, fitness level, treadmill usage and miles expected per week, in relation to the model purchased.

+## 🚀 Business Problem
+AeroFit manufactures three treadmill models: entry-level, mid-level and advanced.
+The market-research team wants to identify the target audience for each model so they can:
+- tailor marketing campaigns more effectively
+- improve product positioning
+- increase customer uptake of premium models

 ## The Data
+ **Dataset file**: `Aerofit treadmill CSV.csv` (N ≈ 180 records)
 - Product Purchased: KP281, KP481, or KP781
 - Age: In years
 - Gender: Male/Female